Fungal infection - scalp; Tinea of the scalp; Tinea - capitis

 - Soak combs and brushes for 1 hour a day in a mixture of 1 part bleach to 10 parts water.
 Do this for 3 days in a row.

 No one in the home should share combs, hairbrushes, hats, towels, pillowcases, or helmets with other people.

-Call your health care provider if you have symptoms of tinea capitis.
+Call your provider if you have symptoms of ringworm of the scalp.
 Home care is not enough to get rid of tinea capitis.